umermansoor/autoscan/README.md

 # Provide additional instructions for the LLM:
 autoscan --instructions "This is an invoice; skip disclaimers" path/to/your/file.pdf

-# Enable content refinement for improved formatting and organization:
+# Apply additional LLM pass to improve formatting and document structure:
-autoscan --enable-content-refinement path/to/your/file.pdf
+autoscan --polish-output path/to/your/file.pdf
 ```

-### Content Refinement
+### Output Polishing

-AutoScan includes an optional **content refinement** feature that post-processes the generated Markdown to improve formatting, structure, and organization.
-When enabled with `--enable-content-refinement`, the system performs a second LLM pass that:
+AutoScan includes an optional **output polishing** feature that applies an additional LLM pass to improve the formatting and presentation of the generated Markdown.
+When enabled with `--polish-output`, the system performs a second LLM pass that:

 - **Cleans up formatting inconsistencies** from the page-by-page conversion process
 - **Reconstructs broken tables** and ensures proper column alignment